Updating the Lookit experiment runner

 Checking what’s changed

-The most straightforward way to view changes to the Lookit code is to review the list of releases.
-If you’re planning to update to the latest version, you should read through the release notes for each version between the one you’re using and the new one.
+The most straightforward way to view changes to the Lookit code is to review the list of commits.
+If you’re planning to update to the latest commit, you should read through the pull request notes for each commit between the one you’re using and the new one.

 Update steps